fastoch/Deploy-via-Docker-Stack/README.md

 ## VM vs Container

-A Virtual Machine has a complete OS on it.
+A Virtual Machine has its own OS.
 It's the hardware that is virtualized.
 VMs use the hardware resources of the host system thanks to what we call a "**hypervisor**".

-Containers don't have an actual OS, they use a virtualized OS
+Containers don't have an actual OS, they use a virtualized OS provided by a container engine such as Docker.

-@5/59
+VMs take up more space and more resources from the host system.
+They also take longer to boot up.
+Containers can boot up instantly, since there's no OS to boot.

+Despite all the obvious advantages containers offer, VMs are still relevant in some use cases.

+# Let's practice Docker

+## Setup

+- Download and install Docker Desktop
+-

+@7/59
 ---
 EOF